-Have you ever had the dilemma of whether to retweet another user’s tweet using the retweet button or to RT so that you could enter a comment about the post?
+Have you ever had the dilemma of whether to retweet another user's tweet using the retweet button or to RT so that you are able toenter a comment about the post?
 Twitter has finally solved this problem for its users.
-The social network’s new ‘Retweet with Comment’ feature allows you to have the benefit of a retweet (including photos) while still adding your two cents to the post.
+The social network's new 'Retweet with Comment' feature allows you to have the benefit of a retweet (including photos) while still adding your two cents to the post.

 How does it work?

-Twitter has made the ‘Comment with Retweet’ feature very simple.
-Simply click on the retweet button of the tweet you wish to share.
+Twitter has made the 'Comment with Retweet' feature very simple.
+Click on the retweet button of the tweet you wish to share.

 You will notice that retweets with comments look slightly different than regular retweets.
-The retweeted post is smaller and has a box around the post you are sharing, while showing your own comment larger on the top.
+The retweeted post is smaller and has a box around the post you are sharing while showing your comment larger on the top.

 5 Ways Hotels Can Use Twitter's New Feature: